How i>Clickers work

 Students have a set (configurable) amount of time to answer the question.
 During this time period, they can change their answers.
 Only the last answer they click during the time period is recorded.
 The answer distributions – as well as how many students have answered the question - can display within seconds.

 You can register students (associate them with their serial i>clicker number) in order to store and track how frequently and accurately a student has answered your questions.
-You might choose to use that information as a component of a student’s grade. i>clicker gives you the ability to determine how much credit to assign i>clicker questions. i>clicker integrates easily with Blackboard Vista.
+You might choose to use that information as a component of a student’s grade. i>clicker gives you the ability to determine how much credit to assign i>clicker questions. i>clicker integrates easily with Canvas.

 You might choose not to register students, and just use the i>clickers to receive classroom feedback without learning how an individual student responds.